Trigger Point episode 1 questions and theories after explosive opener | Radio Times

 Trigger Point episode 1: 5 questions we have after the explosive opener

-The first episode of ITV's Trigger Point was an hour of unrelenting tension, which is exactly what we've come to expect from any series Jed Mercurio is involved in.
+ITV’s new drama Trigger Point has certainly delivered a suspense-laden first episode – and we’d expect no less from any series Jed Mercurio (Line of Duty, Bodyguard) is involved in.

-What came as a greater surprise was that head writer Daniel Brierley would have the guts to kill off one of his main characters in the series opener, fundamentally changing the dynamic of the show for the remaining chapters.
+What did come as a shock, however, was that head writer Daniel Brierley would have the guts to kill off one of the series’ main characters just an hour after their introduction.

-While much of this first instalment was taken up by nerve-shredding bomb disarming sequences, hints have also been dropped about the identity of the sinister menace that has London firmly in its sights.
+It’s safe to say that this death twist will fundamentally change the dynamic of the series going forward.
+(Read our guide to who died in ITV's Trigger Point episode 1).

-Read on for our top five questions after Trigger Point episode one, but be warned that full spoilers follow.
+While much of Trigger Point’s first episode was taken up by nail-biting bomb disarming sequences, hints have also been dropped about the identity of the sinister menace that has London firmly in its sights.

 By entering your details, you are agreeing to our terms and conditions and privacy policy.
 You can unsubscribe at any time.